Ultimate Music Group Inc

 Budget goes to lead vocalist or artist

-x2 or x3 or x4 budget on request
+x2 or x3 budget on request

 Artists to spend budget as they please and keep unused funds shared equally or via special arrangement (100% recoupable funds)